About Guru Boutique

 Stage one:

-That was on the cusp of 1969 and 1970 and significantly 1970 was also the year that myself, Ray and members of the group (Mother's Lament) attended The Isle of Wight pop festival.
-If ever I get round to writing that book about Guru that I have in my head and if ever you get to read it, you will discover why that date is significant .
+That was on the cusp of 1969 and 1970, and, significantly, 1970 was also the year that Beryk, Ray, and members of the group (Mother's Lament) attended the Isle of Wight pop festival.
+That was a trip that changed lives.

-Anyway, for various reasons, (partly because it was in the wrong location and probably had the wrong name too), the business failed and my Dad lost interest.
+Quaker Girl didn't last too long (partly because it was in the wrong location and probably had the wrong name too), that first attempt at an alternative shop failed, and Beryl's dad lost interest.

 Stage two:

-This stage of Guru's evolution began In 1972 when my mam and I, due to being between jobs, decided to try again, but this time just the two of us (mother and daughter) were involved.
-We called our shop Guru Unisex Boutique back then (well it was the 1970s after all).
-The location of the shop was a tiny kiosk in a run-down arcade in the actual town centre.
-As well as being very small the unit was also very cheap and could be rented on a week by week basis.
-That latter fact suited us very well as we had no capital behind us and it allowed us to try our luck as a small business without having to put down a deposit or pay rent and rates up front.
-It was a sort of pay as you go arrangement with the very decent landlord, Mr Haithwaite.
-I think the actual arrangement was, "if ever you can't pay, you go", which was fair enough.
-We had a few items left over from Quaker Girl and we used those to stock the unit to start with.
-Resourceful Irene also persuaded an Indian gentleman in Bradford called Matti Mir whose name she had found in a trade magazine (The Draper's Record), to supply them with some cheesecloth kurtas and shirts plus some gift items and a lovely range of embroidered velvet clothes with little mirrors sewn into them, on a sale or return basis.
-These items proved to be very popular so this time, by some miracle, IT WORKED and we were surprised at the large number of alternative souls in the town who found their way to Court Arcade in order to visit us as we bumbled along trying to learn how to run a business.
-People seemed to like what we were doing and the word spread attracting more and more customers (including many from out of town), so we were able to buy more and more varied stock (including two of the most iconic symbols of those times, Afghan coats and loon pants).
+This stage of Guru's evolution began in 1972 when Beryl and her mam (Irene), both having recently lost their jobs, decided to try again to have their own shop, but this time just the two of them (mother and daughter) were involved.
+They had no money, but they did have a bit of leftover stock from Quaker Girl, and so they called their shop Guru Unisex Boutique.
+The shop was a tiny kiosk in a run-down arcade in the actual town centre.
+As well as being very small, the unit was also very cheap and could be rented week by week.
+That latter fact suited them very well, as they had no capital, and it allowed them to try their luck as a small business without having to put down a deposit or pay rent and rates up front.
+It was a pay-as-you-go arrangement with the very decent landlord, Mr Haithwaite.
+The actual arrangement was, "if ever you can't pay, you go", which was fair enough.
+Resourceful Irene also persuaded an Indian gentleman in Bradford called Matti Mir, whose name she had found in a trade magazine (The Draper's Record), to supply them with some cheesecloth kurtas and shirts plus some gift items and a lovely range of embroidered velvet clothes with little mirrors sewn into them, on a sale or return basis.
+These items proved very popular, so this time, by some miracle, IT WORKED, and lots of alternative souls in the town found their way to Court Arcade to visit Guru.
+Irene and Beryl bumbled along trying to learn how to run a business.
+People seemed to like what they were doing, and the word spread, attracting more and more customers (including many from out of town), so this mother and daughter were able to buy more and more varied stock (including two of the most iconic symbols of those times, Afghan coats and loon pants).

-Quite early on in our adventure a young man of about nineteen who was based in Newcastle Upon Tyne found us and also began to supply Guru too.
+Quite early on in the adventure, a young Indian man, aged about nineteen, based in Newcastle Upon Tyne, found us and began supplying Guru too.
 His name was Jiti Varma.
 He had real flair and sold us some beautiful but reasonably priced items of Indian cotton and cheesecloth clothing, which helped enormously.

-He went on to open his own very respected fashion showrooms in Manchester.
-We Gurus have remained friends with Jiti to this day and hold him in the highest regard.
-In fact we keep in contact with several reps and agents from companies who we first got to know back in the Court Arcade days.
-Some notable suppliers over the years have been Interstyle, Phool Fashions, Fashion Pirate, Athena Posters, Poco Loco jewellery, Alchemy Gothic, et al.
+Jiti went on to open his own very respected fashion showrooms in Manchester.
+The Gurus have remained friends with Jiti to this day and hold him in the highest regard.
+In fact, they keep in contact with several reps and agents from companies that they first got to know back in the Court Arcade days.
+Some notable suppliers over the years have included Interstyle, Phool Fashions, Fashion Pirate, Athena Posters, Poco Loco jewellery, Alchemy Gothic, and others.

 What follows is a short history of Court Arcade itself, that tumbledown yet in many ways iconic and much missed location that Guru Boutique occupied for so many years.
-That place had once been the site of the beautiful old Court Kinema which sadly burnt down many years ago.
-The facade of the old cinema survived, so in the 1960s the space behind it was rebuilt as a sort of long shed filled with separate retail units which eventually became the legendary Court Arcade.
-It may have been shabby and would never have passed any building safety regs these days with it's concrete flooring and asbestos lined ceilings and leaky roof, but the atmosphere in there was second to none.
+That place had once been the site of the beautiful old Court Kinema, which sadly burnt down many years ago.
+The facade of the old cinema survived, so in the 1960s, the space behind it was rebuilt as a sort of long shed filled with separate retail units, which eventually became the legendary Court Arcade.
+It may have been shabby and would never have passed any building safety regs these days with its concrete flooring, asbestos-lined ceilings, and leaky roof, but the atmosphere in there was second to none.
 It was Darlington's very own alternative place to hang out and the mix of shops on offer was truly amazing.
 For example at various times whilst the Gurus were trading there, they shared the place with Hunt Brothers (auctioneers), several record stores, a sewing machine repairers, an American style diner, a Spencers trousers outlet, an American clothing shop, a comic shop, a retro clothing shop, Darlington's first Oxfam shop, a trendy boutique or two, a magic shop (Ludi's Madhouse run by their amazing friend Steve), a pet shop, Cotters, a lovely jewellers (the proprietors of which Beryl is still in contact with), at least two gift shops, a wool shop run by the lovely Mrs Batey, even a religious shop belonging to The Elim Church.
-Part of the upper facade and a widow of this former cinema then iconic arcade is still there to this day and is visible above The Speedy Pepper Pizza place in Skinnergate, but as stated earlier, the cinema itself burnt down long ago.
-In the early 1990s the shopping arcade which had taken its place fell into serious disrepair and was finally demolished to make way for some sheltered housing known as Arcadia Court, which now stands on the site.
+Part of the upper facade and a window of this former cinema, which later became an iconic arcade, are still visible today above The Speedy Pepper Pizza place in Skinnergate, but, as stated earlier, the cinema itself burnt down long ago.
+In the early 1990s, the shopping arcade, which had taken its place, fell into serious disrepair and was finally demolished to make way for Arcadia Court.
+This sheltered housing development now stands on the site.

-To this very day Court Arcade is remembered fondly by those who used to work there, shop there and hang out there in the 60s, 70s and 80s.
+To this very day, Court Arcade is remembered fondly by those who worked, shopped and hung out there in the 60s, 70s and 80s.
+In 1990, Guru moved from the legendary Court Arcade to a beautiful, historically significant four-storey shop situated at 24, Blackwellgate...

 Stage three: